Proper Coloring of Geometric Hypergraphs: Proof of Theorem

-Now we prove that $R$ satisfies the requirements (i) and (ii).
-If a homothet $D'$ is monochromatic with at least $t$ vertices, it must contain at least $t$ consecutive vertices of a monochromatic path, and thus also a section.
-Because of $D'$ this section is cutable, and thus contains a point of $R$.
+To prove (i), suppose that a homothet $D'$ is monochromatic with at least $t$ vertices.
+Using Proposition \ref{prop:connected}, the subgraph induced on these vertices is connected.
+As any monochromatic connected component is a path, $D'$ contains at least $t$ consecutive vertices of a monochromatic path, and thus also a section.
+Because of $D'$ this section is cuttable, and thus contains a point of $R$.

 To prove (ii), suppose that a homothet $D'$ contains $t$ points from $R$ colored with the same color, red.
 Denote these points by $R'$.
-It is sufficient to prove that for some $r\in R'$ another point from $\sigma_r$ is also contained in $D'$.
-Suppose the contrary.
-As the neighbors of a point in $R$ are not in $R$ but red, they must be outside $D'$, or (ii) holds.
-For each $r\in R'$, denote the geometric embedding of the two edges adjacent to $r$ in $\sigma_r$ by $\Lambda_r$.
+For each $r\in R'$, the neighbors of $r$ in $\sigma_r$ are red but not in $R$, thus they must be outside $D'$, or otherwise (ii) holds and we are done.
+Denote the geometric embedding of the two edges adjacent to $r$ in $\sigma_r$ by $\Lambda_r$.
 Therefore, $\Lambda_r$ will intersect the boundary of $D'$ in two points for each $r\in R'$.
-We claim that these points are usually on the same side of $D'$.
+We claim that these two intersection points usually fall on the same side of $D'$, i.e., they are not separated along the boundary by a vertex.

-\begin{proposition} Both intersection points of $\Lambda_r$ and $D'$ are on the same side for all but at most $n$ points of $r\in R'$. \end{proposition} \begin{proof} Suppose that there are more than $n$ points $r\in R'$ for which $\Lambda_r$ intersects $D'$ in two sides.
-For each such point $r\in R'$, for (at least) one of the two cones whose sides are the halflines starting in $\Lambda_r$, denoted by $C_r$, we have $C_r\cap D'\subset D_r$.
+\begin{proposition} Both intersection points of $\Lambda_r$ and the boundary of $D'$ are on the same side of $D'$ for all but at most $n$ points of $r\in R'$. \end{proposition}

+\begin{proof} Suppose that there are more than $n$ points $r\in R'$ for which $\Lambda_r$ intersects $D'$ in two sides.
+For each such point $r\in R'$, for (at least) one of the two (one convex and one non-convex) cones whose sides are the halflines starting in $\Lambda_r$, denoted by $C_r$, we have $C_r\cap D'\subset D_r$.
 Since the intersection $C_r\cap D'$ is a connected curve, it contains a vertex of $D'$.
 Using the pigeonhole principle, there are two points, $r_1,r_2\in R'$, such that $C_{r_1}$ and $C_{r_2}$ contain the same vertex of $D'$.
 (See Figure \ref{fig:twoside}.)
-In this case $r_1$ and $r_2$ would be in the configuration described in Proposition \ref{prop:corner}, one playing the role of $y$, the other of $y'$.
-The neighbor of $y'$ in $D'\cap D_y$ given by Proposition \ref{prop:corner} must also be red, as it is contained in $D_y$.
+As $\Lambda_{r_1}\cap \Lambda_{r_2}=\emptyset$, we have (without loss of generality) $r_1\in C_{r_2}$, which also implies $r_1\in D_{r_2}$.
+But using Proposition \ref{prop:connected}, $r_1$ must have a neighbor in $D'$.
+Since this neighbor is also in $D_{r_2}$, it has to be red.
 As the red neighbors of any red point of $R$ are not in $R$, we have found a red point from $S\setminus R$ in $D'$, proving (ii). \end{proof}